linglingec/FSE-Project-Team1/README.md

 # 3 Testing

-To test the programm run
+To test the program run

 ```commandline
 ./test.sh